-These Stunning Custom Couches Are Really Just IKEA Sofas in Disguise
+These Chic Custom Couches Are Really IKEA Sofas in Disguise

 The power of reupholstery.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Buying an IKEA sofa is a rite of passage—it’s practically written in the starter apartment handbook.
 After a few moves or a couple of wine spills, that new-sofa smell wears off and you’re left with the question: To keep or not to keep?
 We vote keep.
 Like any beloved product from the Swedish retailer (think: Besta cabinets, Pax wardrobes), you can easily customize any one of the company’s couches.
 The easiest IKEA sofa hack?
 Reupholster it.
 Before you reach for the sewing machine, keep in mind that there are a number of companies out there making stylish, ready-made slipcovers for IKEA couches.
 Then again, you can always go the easy DIY route.
 Either way, these six makeovers will convince you to play dress-up.

 Give It a Dye Job